Last updated: 10 August 2022

 Your non-personal data may be disclosed to third parties for any purpose.
 For example, we may share it with prospects or partners for business or research purposes, for improving Pivotal Accessibility, responding to lawful requests from public authorities, or developing new products and services.

-If we are contacted by a public authority, we may need to disclose information about you to the extent necessary for pursuing a public interest objective, such as national security or law enforcement.
+If we are contacted by a public authority, we may need to disclose information about you to the extent necessary to pursue a public interest objective, such as national security or law enforcement.

 Selling personal data: